silshack/spring2014/_posts/2014-01-22-Xuxiang-PythonBasic-Exercise.md

 The result of  converting a degrees celsius to degrees fahrenheit 95
 ```

-## convert a  degrees fahrenheit to degrees celsius
+## Convert a  degrees fahrenheit to degrees celsius

 The code for converting a degrees fahrenheit to degrees celsius is: